novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 _Option 1 - Feature extraction is implemented again:_

-In Option 1., we use own code inside the Flink job to transform raw data into feature vector which we can feed directly into the ML model to get predictions.
+In Option 1., we use own code inside the Flink job to transform raw data into feature vectors which we can feed directly into the ML model to get predictions.

 {{ resize_image(path="flink-model-formats/images/inference-op-1.png", width=600, height=600, op="fit_width") }}
 <p align="center">Figure 2.
 Data Preparation in Flink job itself</p>